Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Model and identification

-\begin{remark}[Panel length] Theorem \ref{thm:inf} requires at least four observations per individual.
+\begin{remark}[\textbf{Panel length}] Theorem \ref{thm:inf} requires at least four observations per individual.
 In contrast \textcite{kasahara2009nonparametric} require only $T=3$.
-With three periods, identification of the model in Theorem \ref{thm:inf} is possible under a high-level assumption on the joint distribution of permanent unobserved heterogeneity and the first period state variable.
-For example, independence would be sufficient for identification.
-However, the advantage of $T=4$ is to allow unrestricted dependence between the state variable and permanent unobserved heterogeneity, while achieving identification under above the low-level conditions. \end{remark}
+With three periods, identification of the model in Theorem \ref{thm:inf} is possible under a high-level assumption on the joint distribution of permanent unobserved heterogeneity and the first period state variable.\footnote{For example, \textcite[Proposition 1]{kasahara2009nonparametric} assumes that for some $x\in\mathrm{Supp}(X_1)$, $\Pr(A_1=1,X_1=x,\beta=b)=\Pr(A_1=1|X_1=x,\beta=b)\Pr(\beta=b|X_1=x)\Pr(X_1=x)>0$ is injective in $b$.} However, the advantage of $T=4$ is to avoid this type of high level condition on the distribution of $(X_1,\beta)$, instead using low level conditions on the choice model. \end{remark}

-The proof to Theorem \ref{thm:inf} is found in section \ref{sec:inf_proofs}, though I now sketch the key ideas.
-For simplicity, consider the binary choice case ($|A|=1$).
-By the law of total probability the distribution of observed choices and states can be expressed as follows: